 Covid-19 update: As of Jun.
 22, the 2020 events at Parkway Bank Park were on pause.
 As restrictions continue to be lifted slowly, they will look to access the safety of hosting future activities.
 Check their website for updates.

 photo: Chicago History Museum

-While celebrating our nation’s history, take a moment to check out our city’s history.
-The Chicago History Museum’s July 4th celebration gives kids a chance to hear the Declaration of Independence read aloud, hear live patriotic music and see The World’s Tallest Uncle Sam lead a children’s costume parade.
+Chicago History Museum’s 59th Annual Fourth of July Celebration The Chicago History Museum’s July 4th celebration gives kids a chance to hear the Declaration of Independence read aloud, see live patriotic musical performances and watch the World’s Tallest Uncle Sam lead a children’s costume parade.

 Independence Day Salute